reverentgeek/blog/src/site/configure-eleventy-to-host-a-custom-mastodon-alias.md

 The entire source code for this blog is on [GitHub](https://github.com/reverentgeek/blog).

-Let me know if this helps, or if you have any questions!
+Let me know if this helps or if you have any questions!
 Happy 11ty-ing!